cincanproject/tools/README.md

 Actual images can be found from:
 [https://hub.docker.com/r/cincan/](https://hub.docker.com/r/cincan/)

-## Practices for creating the tools
+## Practices for creating the tool images

 ### Dockerfile